 But it also depends on if you want to use park time for your character meal.
-Minnie and friends breakfast requires theme park admission, while the three other character meal options are outside of the Parks and do not require theme park admission.
+Minnie and Friends breakfast requires theme park admission, while the three other character meal options are outside of the Parks and do not require theme park admission.

 This way you’re not wasting any prime time inside the parks.
 Another thing to consider when choosing the best Disneyland character dining experience is deciding which Disney characters are most important to your group.

 Like I mentioned above, when you choose a Disneyland character dining option, you’re getting much more than a meal.
 You are getting one-on-one time with characters that you won’t get anywhere else.

-How much is Disneyland character dining?
+How Much is Disneyland Character Dining?

-What Food is Served at Character Dining
+What Food is Served at Character Dining?

 You’ll also find a wide selection of made to order food and Disney specialities like custom omelettes, Mickey shaped waffles (gluten-free available upon request), flat breads, specialty drinks and more.
 Milk, juice, soda, Coffee are all included in your meal price.

-Where can I park for Disneyland character dining?
+Where Can I Park for Disneyland Character Dining?

 If you’re dining at one of the Disneyland resort hotels, you can park at that hotels parking lot and get parking validation during your meal.
 However, remember if you go to the parks after or before your meal you will need to use regular theme park parking.